Timothy Lake Rd, RR6

 Points of Interest

-We came to see New York City, but it was just too far, there was a party in the park until 3am, we were too tired to make our bus.
+We came to see New York City, but it was just too far, with the time the KOA tour bus departs.
 We did however catch a boat to Ellis Island.
 We will try our New York trip again, but next time it will be the New York KOA.
 We consider this park an awesome destination getaway.
 You might see Bushkill Falls if you can afford it at $14.50pp.

 Timothy Lake North, we used it as a launch point to see New York City.
 There is a KOA about 30 miles closer that would have been a better choice for seeing New York.
 A loud party that lasted all night, the morning New York traffic and distance prevented us from making it to the tour we had booked.
 The KOA has a tour company that leaves from their campground.
 If going to see New York City, don’t stay here, if coming for a secluded place to hang out, this place is perfect.
 We do not have a lot of photos as all the facilities were locked up tight for the winter.
 The North East closes all the parks as early as September 1st.
 Bar Harbor in Maine wanted everyone out by 9/1.
 Pennsylvania is only a few weeks behind, with Virginia closing shop in early October in several of the Thousand Trails Parks.
 So see New England during the summer months even if crowds are not your thing.